5 Things In-House Teams Can Do Right Now to Prepare for the Future

 1) Explore licensing opportunities.

 Reviewing patents for licensing opportunities can generate passive income, help with ongoing maintenance fees, and protect your team’s budget.
-With tools such as Juristat 102 Forward Citation Alerts, IP departments can learn each time an examiner cites your applications in a 102 rejection against a competitor’s application.
+With tools such as Juristat 102 Forward Citation Reports, IP departments can learn each time an examiner cites your applications in a 102 rejection against a competitor’s application.
 Identifying these frequently cited applications will help in blocking competitor applications and may lead to licensing opportunities with other companies.